 The economies of scale and scope associated with the various distribution activities of a typical average-sized LDC are summarized here.
 For most gas distribution systems, there is a limited amount of economies of scale and practically no economies of scope in gas procurement.5 As for the construction and operation of storage fields, there may be some economies of scale because the unit costs of construction and operation usually decrease with the size of the storage fields.
-There may be some
+There may be some substantial economic advantages in combining the billing and load balancing services with other services and using one firm to provide all these services.
+There are considerable economies of scale and scope in terms of the construction of gas distribution facilities.
+The physical distribution and dispatch of gas probably exhibit the strongest degree of economies of scale and scope.
+They are best provided by one business entity, the LDC.

-3 Pierce, "Intrastate Natural Gas Regulation."
+Pierce, "Intrastate Natural Gas Regulation."